 Black later completed the UCLA Technical Management Program and earned an M.B.A. from Loyola Marymount University, where she was inducted into Beta Gamma Sigma business honor society as well as Alpha Sigma Nu, the Jesuit honor society.

-Black has 24 years of design, technical and program management experience implementing signal processing functions on military programs.
+Black is currently director of GPS and Navigation Systems at Raytheon Space and Airborne Systems.
+In this role, she is responsible and accountable for the successful execution of a diverse set of programs.
+She has 25 years of design, technical and program management experience implementing signal processing functions on military programs.
 She has led teams in the design and development of application-specific integrated circuits, embedded software, software development tools, field programmable gate arrays, circuit card assemblies, subsystems units and radar systems.

-In addition to her service to the Alumni Association, Black is active on the UCLA Electrical Engineering Alumni Advisory Board and the Clarissa Manuel Foundation Board of Directors.
+In addition to her service to the UCLA Alumni Association, Black is active on the UCLA Electrical Engineering Alumni Advisory Board.

-Irwin Golds ’78 is a second generation Bruin and a founding member the UCLA Club of the Desert.
-After graduating from UCLA, Irwin received his J.D. from Hastings College of Law in 1981 and thereafter became a partner in the law firm Best, Best & Krieger.
+Irwin Golds is a second generation Bruin and a founding member of The Desert Network (formerly the UCLA Club of the Desert).
+After graduating from UCLA, Golds received his J.D. from Hastings College of Law in 1981 and thereafter became a partner in the law firm Best, Best & Krieger.

-Irwin was a founder of Desert Commercial Bank.
-He also is a board member of Palm Desert National Bank, where in 2009 he received regulatory approval to serve as interim president, a position he held until 2010 when a permanent president was appointed.
-He is currently the owner and CEO of ProNet Properties, a real estate brokerage and investment company pursuing real estate opportunities in the Coachella Valley.
+Golds was a founder of a state chartered bank.
+He was also a board member of a national bank, where in 2009 he received regulatory approval to serve as interim president, a position he held until 2010 when a permanent president was appointed.
+He is currently the owner and CEO of Capitis Real Estate, a real estate brokerage and investment company pursuing real estate opportunities in the Coachella Valley.

-Irwin serves on several charitable boards in the Coachella Valley, including Shelter from the Storm and the Desert Community Foundation.
-Irwin and his family (Connie ’80; Kerry, UPenn ’09; Aaron, Georgetown ’11; and Jordan, UChicago) are avid Bruin fans, who dislike anything USC and have attended Bruin Woods for more than 20 years.
+Golds serves on several charitable boards in the Coachella Valley, including the Desert Community Foundation.
+He and his family (Connie ’80; Kerry, UPenn ’09; Aaron, Georgetown ’11; and Jordan, UChicago ’13) are avid Bruin fans, who dislike anything USC and have attended Bruin Woods for more than 20 years.